 The most important step to take if you ever open one of these attachments is to check your PC for viruses - follow our guide to removing computer viruses.
 Make sure you follow the Recovery steps in Section 3 on that page too, including checking that your all your software is up to date.

-It's also always a good idea to re-run the virus scan after a couple of days too - if the virus is new then it can take a couple of days for antivirus programs to catch up.
+It's also always a good idea to re-run the virus scan after a couple of days as well - if the virus is new then it can take a couple of days for antivirus programs to catch up.

 Delete the email and attachment

-Keeping the email won't do any harm to your PC if you never touch it again, but to be really safe you should delete it (and any copy of the attachment if you saved it anywhere).
+Keeping the email won't do any harm to your computer if you never touch it again, but to be really safe you should delete it (and any copies of the attachment if you saved them).
 This will help prevent any accidental opening of the attachment in the future, for example by a family member who stumbles across it.